Intended Learning Outcomes

 - provide clear instructions to patients on the use of a breathing device

-- provide prescription of an appropriate program to a patient who may benefit from the use of a breathing device
+- provide prescription of an appropriate program to a patient which may benefit from the use of a breathing device

 Section 4 (Cardiac rehabilitation)

-- communicate the evolvement of cardiac rehabilitation to clients and relevant stake holders
+- explain to clients and relevant stake holders the evolution of cardiac rehabilitation

 - select appropriate candidates for a cardiac rehabilitation program